 I'm a big fan of Star Trek.
 Not quite cosplaying and going to conventions but I enjoy the shows.

 I've enjoyed everything from TNG onward – including the much-maligned Enterprise series (I enjoyed that too) – and so I was excited when CBS announced they'd be bringing the series back.

-Yet, when CBS announced a few years ago that the new series Star Trek: Discovery would only be on their CBS All Access streaming service – I passed.
+Yet, when CBS announced a few years ago that the Star Trek: Discovery would only be on their CBS All Access streaming service – I passed.

-But recently, they announced a show with Picard.
+Then, when they announced a show with Picard a short while back?
 OK CBS, now you got me.

 That led me to my next question… is there a way to watch it for free?

 You can time your free trial and binge any show you want.
 CBS All Access releases episodes on a weekly schedule, unlike Netflix which releases them all at once (Disney+ also drips them out like a traditional TV series).

 To watch a show for free, you'll just have to wait until the last week of the season to sign up.

 Limited Time Offer: One Month Free

 For a limited time, CBS is offering a free one month trial if you use the code FORYOU.
 This is active as of 2/14/2021.

 It works for either plan, so if you're just doing the free month, you might as well avoid the commercials!